 Skip advert

 While other manufacturers are just dipping their toes in the water when it comes to electric cars, Renault has already waded in.
 The Renault ZOE was launched almost a decade ago and the French brand has improved its powertrains and their durability over time.
 Underpinning the Megane E-Tech is a new platform but it’s one that has been co-developed with Nissan, which has also sold electric cars for the last decade.
 The Megane will share its ‘CMF-EV’ architecture with the upcoming Nissan Ariya.

 The Megane E-Tech achieved a five-star Euro NCAP rating, which is pretty much standard for an electric family-size car.
 It adds to an impressive tally, with the latest Renault Captur, Renault Clio and Renault Arkana all getting five stars.
-Level 2 semi-autonomous driving will be available, combining lane-keeping assist with adaptive cruise control.
+Level 2 semi-autonomous driving is available, combining lane-keeping assist with adaptive cruise control.

+Skip advert